-Charles Dodd White is the author of the novel In the House of Wilderness, also from Swallow Press.
+Charles Dodd White is the author of four novels, including two from Swallow Press: How Fire Runs and In the House of Wilderness.
 He has received the Appalachian Book of the Year Award and the Chaffin Award for his fiction.
-He lives in Knoxville, Tennessee, where he teaches English at Pellissippi State Community College.
+He lives in Knoxville, Tennessee, where he is an associate professor of English at Pellissippi State Community College.

 On the web: Website